SpaceLobster2311/storeFront/README.md

 ## Application Architecure

-1. Begin with create-react-app
+1. Begin with create-react-app (COMPLETED)

-2. Install Material UI as a dependency
+2. Install Material UI as a dependency (COMPLETED)

-3. Write an App component that serves as the container for all sub-components of this application
+3. Write an App component that serves as the container for all sub-components of this application (COMPLETED)

-4. Create sub components
+4. Create sub components (COMPLETED)

-* Create A HEADER component which shows the name of your virtual store
+* Create A HEADER component which shows the name of your virtual store (COMPLETED)
-* Create  FOOTER component which shows your copyright and contact information
+* Create  FOOTER component which shows your copyright and contact information (COMPLETED)
-* Create A Catagories component
+* Create A Catagories component (COMPLETED)
   * Shows a list of all categories
   * Dispatches an action when one is clicked to "activate" it

-* A PRODUCTS component
+* A PRODUCTS component (IN PROGRESS) (Mostly Completed)
   * Displays a list of products associated with the selected category

 ## Constructing the Redux Store

-* Categories
+* Categories ( COMPLETED)
   * State should contain a list of categories as well as the active category
     * Each category should have a normalized name, display name, and a description
   * Create an action that will trigger the reducer to change the active category
   * Update the active category in the reducer when this action is dispatched
-* Products
+* Products (COMPLETED)
-  * State should be a list of all products
+  * State should be a list of all products (COMPLETED)
     * Each product should have a category association, name, description, price, inventory count
-  * Create an action that will trigger when the active category is changed
+  * Create an action that will trigger when the active category is changed (COMPLETED)
     * HINT: Multiple reducers can respond to the same actions
   * Create a reducer that will filter the products list based on the active category
-* Active Category
+* Active Category (COMPLETED)
-  * tate should store active category
+  * State should store active category
   * Other components (products, etc) might need to reference this